 Once you earn your degree, you’ll need to pass the National Council Licensure Examination (NCLEX).

-You’ll then need to meet your state’s RN requirements for state licensure.
-Some states participate in the Nurse Licensure Compact.
+You’ll then need to meet state RN requirements for state licensure in each state you are contracted in.
+Some states participate in the Nurse Licensure Compact (NLC).
 This allows you to apply for licensure in multiple states.

 Step #3: Gain Experience